Baayeh/second-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Second Capstone - Country App
+# Second Capstone - Globe App
- This is a country app
+ A website that displays the list of countries from the RESTFUL COuntries API

 > We created this project using ES6 concepts.
 > We connected to the [Country API](https://restcountries.com/#api-endpoints-v3-all)